IscarioteSXIII/ForcysFuzzing/WebFuzzing/README.md

 Now, let’s try to fuzz a web page to look for hidden content, such as directories.
 For this example, let’s use Acunetix’s testphp (http://testphp.vulnweb.com/):
 ![fuzzing url](https://user-images.githubusercontent.com/118366867/202223778-45a0b57a-2b4d-4475-be68-c4497f3992e3.png)
-Now, we have a FuzzResult object called r.
-We can get all the information we need from this object.

 ## Get payload